thania-abrahams/cypress-testing/README.md

 ### cypress/e2e/case-studies.cy

-We begin with an e2e test using the "Cura Make An Appointment" page, that takes you through various ui interactions to logging in and submitting a form
+We begin with an e2e test using the "Cura Make An Appointment" page, that takes you through various ui interactions from logging in to submitting a form.
 I then cover various common use cases such as:

 1. Tricks with checkboxes
 2. Viewport specification and responsiveness
 3. API interceptions
 4. testing for broken images
-5. iFrames and WYSISWYG editors
+5. iFrames and WYSIWYG editors
 6. Database testing
 7. API testing
 8. Future assertion tests